DANS-KNAW/easy-deposit-ui/doc/validation.md

   * mandatory field
     * _error text:_ "no description was provided"
 * **contributors**
-  * mandatory field array
+  * mandatory field array: at least one person or organization must be added to the form
-    * _error text:_ "no contributors were provided"
+    * _error text:_ "no person or organization details were provided"
-  * one creator minimum
+  * one creator minimum: at least one contributor must have the role 'Creator'
     * _error text:_ "at least one creator is required"
-  * every nonempty contributor must have either an organization or {initial, surname}
+  * every contributor must have at least either an organization or {initial, surname}.
+All three errors are given when only non-required fields are filled in; the second error is shown when 'surname' is provided, but 'initials' is not (and vise versa regarding the third error)
     * _error text:_ "no organization given"
     * _error text:_ "no initials given"
     * _error text:_ "no surname given"
-  * no partially filled in identifiers
+  * no partial identifiers
     * _error text:_ "no scheme given"
     * _error text:_ "no identifier given"
 * **dateCreated**